Pesha14/kiosk_A/README.md

 # 🖥️ Touch Kiosk App (Python + PySide6)

 This is a simple fullscreen touch kiosk application built with Python and PySide6.
 It is designed to run on one or two screens and automatically switches to a local video
  (like an ad or a cartoon) when there's no internet connection.

+ Note: Name the video as fallback and should be in mp4 fortmat.